iu-ai-research/Synthetic_LAIB_Data/README.md

 ### Thesis: Synthetic Data using Large Language Model for Laser-Accelerated Ion Beams (LAIB)

+## Abstract
+The thesis investigates the efficacy of large language models in generating synthetic data for LAIB research.
+By evaluating various models and techniques, the study demonstrates how synthetic data can be used to enhance research in areas plagued by data scarcity.

+## Keywords
+- Large Language Models (LLMs)
+- Synthetic Data Generation
+- Laser-Accelerated Ion Beams (LAIBs)
+- Prompt Engineering
+- Data Analysis

 ## Purpose
 This repository hosts the code, data, and analysis used for generating synthetic data for Laser-Accelerated Ion Beams (LAIB) using large language models (LLMs).
 The project aims to explore the potential of LLMs in addressing data scarcity issues in LAIB research by creating high-quality synthetic datasets.